comet-dev/CometJS/README.md

 To test if your app is valid, use: ```comet test <app>```

 CometJS is simply front-end desktop development, user interaction in all (Comet's UI), and precise back-end desktop development, with plugins and apis working coherently in pure javascript in order to keep the easy workflow.
 With the back-end desktop development, CometJS is running on Chromium, with stable-integrated Firefox implementations.
-Running on Gecko makes it unique, creating a beautiful layout, as well as a good build
+Running on Gecko makes it unique, creating a beautiful layout, as well as a good build system.

 And the best parts of all are:
 - You can run apps in **Javascript**.